 The accessories that wash up on Flotsam Bluff are sorted OOCly into two categories, each requiring a certain number of posts in an Arbiter-guided thread to obtain:

 To begin an adventure to the Bluff to obtain one of these items, start a thread with your character in the Bluff’s RP board.
-Be sure to specify in the OOC notes of the post what item you’re looking to obtain, and an Arbiter will claim and respond to that thread.
+Be sure to specify in the OOC notes of the post what item you’re looking to obtain, as well as any additional story details you would like to see from the thread, and an Arbiter will claim and respond to that thread.
 All Flotsam Bluff threads are Private, meaning that only your character and the Arbiter may post in it.
 Each of your characters are limited to one ongoing Flotsam Bluff thread at a time.
 Once you have made the required number of posts in that thread, you may consider the item earned!

 Each imported form has the same choice of abilities as its linked Pokemon, and the way they work when characters are switching between forms works similarly to how they work in battles in URPG.
 When you switch into a form, you declare (whether OOCly or ICly) which ability you will be using for the duration that you’re in that form.